How to tackle big challenges associated with Cloud migration

 Cloud adoption may require a fundamental change in business practices, especially if moving towards a Managed Service.
 The business may need to be rearchitected to take advantage of the Cloud, and this will include new business processes to enable integration and adoption.
 Not all applications and workloads are suitable for moving to the Cloud, so define your goals to avoid or minimise cost overruns, late delivery and security issues.

 Will my internet connection be sufficient for my new Cloud service?

 Joining a Cloud service makes your internet connection even more critical.
 Not only will reliability be key but bandwidth is also crucial, so consider how much data will move around and prepare accordingly.

 What compliance is required for data in the Cloud?

 - Where your data is located and whether it will be segregated from other organisations’ data.

 - How it will be transmitted to the Cloud?

 - How it will be secured on that Cloud platform?

 There is no “big bang” when it comes to Cloud adoption.
 It’s not a lift-and-shift operation; think evolution, not revolution.
 Want to learn more?
-To provide your business with insight into the WHAT, WHY and WHO of the Cloud and to help you develop a viable blueprint for migration, GCI are hosting a FREE, interactive workshop in Southampton on the 6th June.
-To learn more about the event and register, click here.
+For an insight into the WHAT, WHY and WHO of the Cloud and to help you develop a viable blueprint for migration, get in touch for a free, no-obligation consultation at email@example.com.